Tracking the dispersal of Homo sapiens into the Levant and across wider Eurasia

 The Lebanese site of Ksar Akil is the ‘type site’ for the Palaeolithic in the key Levant region.
 First excavated in the 1930s/40s, and again in the 1970s, it contains a deep ~23m sequence.

-Sadly, despite its importance, its potential has never been realized.
-However, it is clear that it can contribute greatly to our understanding of:
+Sadly, despite its importance, its potential has never been realised.
+However, it is clear that it can contribute greatly to our understanding of human presence, climate, and environmental changes over the last ~90,000 years.

 Project Goals

-This project plans to reveal this potential by applying the latest sediment DNA approaches to:
+This project plans to reveal this by applying the latest sediment DNA approaches to achieve the following objectives:

 - Determine the presence of different hominins through the archaeological sequence